 Is your relationship with God growing?

-Every environment should be designed to effectively connect with its target audience.
+Every space should be intentionally shaped for people to connect with God.

 Are your environments appealing, engaging, and helpful?

-God’s message of forgiveness through Christ is most effectively conveyed within the context of personal relationships.
+The Gospel is most effectively communicated within the context of personal relationships.

 In whom are you investing?

 Accountability, belonging, care and spiritual growth happen best with relationally-connected believers.

 We make maximum impact when our service matches our gifts.